devnindo/type-common/README.md

 # devnindo-datatype
-A library for serialization and deserialization between POJOs and their JSON representation ***without reflection***.
+A library for serialization and deserialization between Java Beans and their JSON representation ***without reflection***.

 ## Features